DenisseOgata/SQLAlchemy-challenge/README.md

 5. Close your session.

    #Part 2: Design Your Climate App
-Now that you’ve completed your initial analysis, design a Flask API based on the queries that you just developed.
-To do so, use Flask to create your routes as follows:
+Designed a Flask API based on the developed queries.
+Created routes with Flask for the following:

    * Start at the homepage.
    * List all the available routes.
    * Convert the query results from your precipitation analysis (i.e. retrieve only the last 12 months of data) to       a dictionary using date as the key and prcp as the value.